stilldigging/first-hole/README.md

 Next..
 To add a commit massage to describe what I've done.. then poke around to find and click the commit thing..

  (4) Now changing again locally to add line for issue01 - But now added some words in GITHub editor :)

+ Note - Merging a pull request created on GItHUB via the command line rather than [Merge pull request] as an example ..

+ #### Merging via command line
+If you do not want to use the merge button or an automatic merge cannot be performed, you can perform a manual merge on the command line.

+HTTPS
+Git
+Patch

+**Step 1:** From your project repository, bring in the changes and test.

+ git fetch origin
+git checkout -b stilldigging-patch-1 origin/stilldigging-patch-1
+git merge master

+**Step 2:** Merge the changes and update on GitHub.

+ git checkout master
+git merge --no-ff stilldigging-patch-1 git push origin master